dsong127/LazyGuitar/README.md

 ## Update

-The new version of the app stores the data in a property list instead of using Core Data for complicity.
+The new version of the app doesn't use CoreData anymore, instead it now stores its data in a property list.